jdlehman/jsrouter/docs/router-config.md

 ### unrecognizedRouteHandler

+> (currentPath: string, lastOrNextPath: string, handlerName: string)

 The default behavior when a route is not recognized is to navigate to `/`.
 We can override this behavior with the `unrecognizedRouteHandler` config option.
-This function receives the `currentPath`, the `lastOrNextPath` (the last path if the router is entering a new route, and the next path if the router is leaving a route), and the `handlerName` as arguments.
+This function receives the `currentPath`, the `lastOrNextPath` (the last path if the router is entering a new route, and the next path if the router is leaving a route), and the `handlerName` ("enter" or "leave") as arguments.

 ```js
 function myHandler(path, lastOrNextPath, handlerName) {